I'm not going to continue my "tradition" of blogging about my 28 achievements of my 28th year, because it's getting silly.

 We then spent three nights in Cockermouth, which is where Woolfest happens.
 More on that soon.

 We arrived in Cockermouth on the Thursday night and had plenty of time to check out local eateries.
 We found a great little Mediterranean cafe for lunch (we had lunch there twice!) and the restaurants were all lovely too!
-There's a real-ale microbrewery pub called the Bitter End. the Bitter End It's a lovely town, and is central for walking and cycling too.
+There's a real-ale microbrewery pub called the Bitter End.
+It's a lovely town, and is central for walking and cycling too.
 (We didn't do much walking due to it being so hot, and no cycling.)

 So, Friday?